kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 #### Alpha

-- Approved specification of the `VolumeSnapshotDelta` and `DriverDiscovery` custom resources
+- Approved specification of the `VolumeSnapshotDelta` and `VolumeSnapshotDeltaServiceConfiguration` custom resources
 - Approved specification of the CSI CBT GRPC services and messages
 - Can create `VolumeSnapshotDelta` resource and return CBT payload to user
-- Can discover opt-in CSI drivers using the `DriverDiscovery` resources
+- Can discover opt-in CSI drivers using the `VolumeSnapshotDeltaServiceConfiguration` resources
 - Initial e2e tests completed and enabled

 Since this is an out-of-tree CSI component, no feature flag is required.